Kimberley Process

 INTRODUCTION

-The Kimberley Process (KP) is the international forum dedicated to eradicating conflict diamonds from the world trade, with conflict diamonds being defined by the KP’s Core Document conflict diamonds as rough diamonds used by rebel movements to finance wars against legitimate governments.
+The Kimberley Process (KP) is an international forum dedicated to eliminating conflict diamonds from the global trade.
+By its definition, conflict diamonds are rough diamonds used by rebel groups to finance wars against legitimate governments.

-Established in 2000 and endorsed by both the UN General Assembly and the UN Security Council, the KP is a tripartite coalition involving governments, industry and civil society, where government Participants hold decision-making rights.
-Industry and civil society are considered Observers.
-The World Diamond Council (WDC) is the diamond industry’s representative in the KP.
+Established in 2000 and endorsed by the UN General Assembly and Security Council, the KP brings together governments, industry, and civil society, with government Participants holding decision-making authority, while industry and civil society are Observers.
+The World Diamond Council represents the diamond industry in the KP.

 HISTORY